300 & 99 From The 1st Decade Of The New Millennium

 That's me."

-Clint Eastwood is probably the only senior citizen on this planet that could get away with saying something like that and making you sense that he really means it.
+Clint Eastwood is probably the only senior citizen on this planet that could get away with saying something like that and at the same time, making you sh#t your pants before the old man sh#ts his first.

 like me.